 3. Clinical Requirement

-Students must earn at least 3 credits (not including LAWS 599 IRC) in a Clinic (i.e., Civil Justice Clinic, Tax Clinic, Prosecution Appellate Clinic, Defense Appellate Clinic) and/or in a health law externship.
+Students must earn at least 3 credits (not including LAWS 599 ICC) in a Clinic (i.e., Civil Justice Clinic, Tax Clinic, Prosecution Appellate Clinic, Defense Appellate Clinic) and/or in a health law externship.
 These credits are in addition to the basic 21-credit concentration requirement.

 a.
 Determination of the “health law” status of any given externship will be made by the concentration director and the director of field placement programs.